How to Write a Limerick

 What's a limerick?

-A limerick is a poetic form that can be particularly fun to read and to write.
-Limericks are often humorous, mean-spirited, or pornographic.
-I'll explain the form, and you can decide how down and dirty you want to get.
+A limerick is a poetic form that can be particularly fun to read and write.
+Limericks are often humorous, and sometimes mean-spirited or racy.

 Limericks consist of five lines.
 The rhyme scheme is aabba.
 In other words, Lines One, Two, and Five all rhyme with each other, and Lines Three and Four rhyme with each other (in some limericks, Lines One and Five end with the same word and rhyme with Line Two).